ebaschiera/soisy-magento-2-plugin/README.md

 Installation Instructions
 -------------------------

-1) Installation options:

-* modman: `modman clone git@github.com:soisy/magento-2-plugin`
+Installation:

-* maual: copy all the files into your magento root, /app/code/Soisy/PaymentMethod.
+manual copy all the files into your magento root, /app/code/Soisy/PaymentMethod.

-2) Clear the cache, logout from the admin panel and then login again.
+Clear the cache, logout from the admin panel and then login again.

+Go to System -> Tools -> Web Setup Wizard, in Module Manager and check "Enable" on Soisy_PaymentMethod.

+Execute the follow command:

+php bin\magento setup:static-content:deploy -f
+php bin\magento cache:clean
+php bin\magento cache:flush

 Configuration
 -------------